 Parenting requires a lot of things – patience, gentleness, consistency and most of all, energy.
-But the chronic stress that many of us are experiencing from the coronavirus (COVID-19) pandemic can drain that energy and lead to fatigue.
-Now, more than ever, it’s important to take care of yourself!
+But the chronic stress that many of us experience from day-to-day can drain that energy and lead to fatigue.
+Don’t forget to take care of yourself!

 Give yourself a timeout